REN-Jintong/DSHA-AMP/README.md

 ------------------------------------------------------------------------
 Benchmark:

-Totally 256 instances in 11 diffirent sets, including 9 stardard benchmark instances and 2 instances of real applications.
+Totally 256 instances in 11 diffirent sets, including 9 stardard benchmark instances and 2 sets of instances from real applications.

-- The first ten sets (Normal-Instance: 236 instances): are employed by Lozano et al. [1].
+- The first ten sets (Normal-Instance: 236 instances) are employed by Lozano et al. [1].
   They shared their results and original instances in https://grafo.etsii.urjc.es/optsicom/abp.html Here, we corrected a instance named 'mesh12_12' in this copied and removed the repeated instances (mesh30_34 and mesh34_30).